TechnoJo4/blog/articles/2022_05_28_blockchains_arent_different.md

 depending instead on the monetary cost of acquiring their digital currency to create security.
 This is called Proof of Stake.
-Of course, the implementation is more intricate than this, but it is essentially a single multiplication of each participant's weight by their balance in a database.
+Of course, the implementation is more intricate than this, but it is essentially a single multiplication of each participant's weight by their balance in the ledger.

 In the end, the technical difference between cryptocurrencies and centralized digital currencies are minimal: Proof of Stake Cryptocurrencies fiddle around